shockeyt/Whack-a-Mole/README.md

 Found the setTimeout function that allows for the moles to disappear if not clicked.
 I have that running every 2 seconds.
 Also changed my divs to actual 'mole' pngs and added some styling for gameboard and holes.

 Challenge: trying to setup a simple countdown clock (timer).
 The main sites I'm looking at are too complicated and involve dates.
-Talked with Trey on how he built a simple countdown clock.
+Talked with Troy on how he built a simple countdown clock.
 Have that running now, but it doesn't affect the game so far.

 Did some CSS stying for the go button and h1 title.